107 N Swall Drive

 Building Reserves?
 65K in reserve +10K per year, approximately 60% funded.

-Real Estate Photography is usually more about getting the job done than making art.
-You are taking photo’s to sell the listing, remember?
+Real Estate Photography is more about getting the job done than making art.
+Photos are used to sell listings.
 Most agents want the photo shoot scheduled within a few days of signing a new listing, and when a photographer comes to shoot, they want it done in 2-3 hours (real estate agents are notorious for being impatient).
-Proficient Real Estate Photographers do 2 -3 shoots a day, 5 to 6 days a week, sometimes 7 if they are hungry.
-They don’t charge as much as the high end photographers, but make up for it in volume.
-Prices range from $400-$600 for a shoot, and they usually offer to add a website for an extra $200.
-They will take 20 to 30 photos, and then edit them.
-I hope for a 1-2 day turnaround on delivery of pictures once they are taken, after three days it starts getting late.
+Top Real Estate Photographers do 2 – 3 shoots a day, 5 to 6 days a week (unless you are Jeffrey Ong, then you shoot 3x a day/7 days a week).
+Prices for a photo shoots range from $400-$600, and you can add a website for an extra $200.
+The photographer will take 20 to 30 photos, and then edit them.
+I hope for a 1-2 day turnaround on delivery of pictures once they are taken.

 Clients: Altman Brothers, Joe Babijian, lots of rodeo realty

 Alex Zarour is an Entrepreneur.
-He owned his own insurance company but wasn’t happy.
+In the past, he owned his own insurance company but wasn’t happy doing that.
 He wanted to be creative.
 So he sold that business and bought a camera in 2012 and hasn’t looked back.
 Alex is a young buck, and does very professional work.
+His Twilight Shots are some of the best.
+He is definitely one of my top Los Angeles real estate photographers.

 I have shot with Adam a few times, he is just awesome.
 He lives in Beverly Glen or Benedict Canyon in a cool modern house (which he has shot from every angle) this is where he goes to relax, because he is shooting 24/7.
 I was shooting a house with a tenant and the tenant was very upset, Adam was very professional and handled the situation calmly.
 He has a tri-pod technique where he raises it above his head to get a pseudo drone shot.
 For one shoot, Adam climbed up on the counter tops of the kitchen to get a tight angel( it was a condo).
 He has a really good eye for angles.

 I love Rani Sikolski!
 Rani is Israeli.
 He is the most friendly and bubbly person, it’s hard not to get along with him!
 Skyphotography are the best/most ballsy drone photographers/pilots in Los Angeles handsdown/period.
 In addition to photos, they do great videos as well.
-They are one of the top real estate video makers in the city as well.
 Everybody around town uses them for at least something.
-Great company to have in your rolladex.
+Great company to have in your real estate rolladex.

 Clients: Courtney + Kurt, Rob Kallick, Urban Hillside RE